 Fluid Power Quiz

-The FPQ can be purchased during this time frame regardless of your regional competition registration opening or event date.
+The FPQ can be purchased when available here regardless of your regional competition registration opening or event date. **Please note** Your team MUST pass the Fluid Power Quiz before using powere pneumatic or hydraulic tools in any MATE ROV Competition/Event

 In order to use powered hydraulic or pneumatic tools or equipment on your ROV, your team must first pass the MATE ROV Competition Fluid Power Quiz.
 The fee to take the quiz is $25, which allows your team five attempts to pass.
 If your team does not pass the quiz (passing grade is 100% / 93 points), before the close of the quiz (15 March 2020), you will NOT be permitted to use powered hydraulic or pneumatic equipment on your robot.
 The receipt for your purchase will include a secure link to take the test.
 The quiz should be completed by a STUDENT company member.
 Only one passing test per team is required; teams may opt to take the test as a group (filling in one test) or they may assign an individual on the team to take the test.
 Please note, ALL members of your team should be familiar with all MATE Fluid Power rules and requirements.